WENLU-W/WENLU-W.github.io/docs/_pages/home.md

 ### Short Bio
-Wenlu Wang is an assistant professor in the Department of Computing Sciences at Texas A&M University Corpus Christi.
+Wenlu Wang is an associate professor in the Department of Computing Sciences at Texas A&M University Corpus Christi.
 She received her Ph.D. degree from the Department of Computer Science and Software Engineering at Auburn University in 2020.

 ### About me
 I am interested in transferring artificial intelligence (AI) to real-world applications, particularly in the realm of AI for Science.
-AI models possess immense learning power, but the challenge lies in effectively harnessing this power to solve practical problems.
-My research focuses on translating complex real-world challenges into formats that AI can understand and process.
 Specifically, I work on the following subjects:

 1. How to convert a scientific problem into a format that AI can understand?